Cohomology of the Universal Abelian Surface with Applications to Arithmetic Statistics

 and for all $n \geq 1$,

-\end{cor} However, note that computing the $n$th moment for large $n$ involves representations attached to (Siegel) modular forms; therefore, the recursive formulas for local systems in the cohomological computations do not completely determine these moments.
-However for fixed $n \geq 0$, the trace formula does give the exact expected value of $\#\Sym^2 A(\F_q)$ if $H^k(\mathcal X^n; \Q_\ell)$ for all $k \geq 0$ are known.
+\end{cor} Note that computing the $n$th moment for large $n$ involves representations attached to (Siegel) modular forms; therefore, the recursive formulas for local systems in the cohomological computations do not completely determine these moments.
+However for fixed $n \geq 0$, the trace formula does give the exact $n$th moment of $\# A(\F_q)$ if $H^k(\mathcal X^n; \Q_\ell)$ for all $k \geq 0$ are known.

-For any abelian surface $A$ and $n > 1$, $\Sym^nA(\F_q)$ denotes the set of $\F_q$-points of the symmetric power $\Sym^nA$ of an abelian surface $A$ are the unordered $n$-tuples of (not necessarily distinct) $\overline \F_q$-points of $A$ which are defined as an $n$-tuple over $\F_q$.
+For any abelian surface $A$ and $n > 1$, $\Sym^nA(\F_q)$ denotes the set of $\F_q$-points of the symmetric power $\Sym^n A$ of an abelian surface $A$, which are the unordered $n$-tuples of (not necessarily distinct) $\overline\F_q$-points of $A$ defined as an $n$-tuple over $\F_q$.
 This means that the $n$-tuple contains all Galois conjugates of each point of the $n$-tuple.
-The same methods give the exact expected value of $\#\Sym^2 A(\F_q)$ and an asymptotic estimate for the expected value of $\#\Sym^n A(\F_q)$ for $n > 2$. \begin{cor} The expected value of $\#\Sym^2 A(\F_q)$ is
+The same methods give the exact expected value of $\#\Sym^2 A(\F_q)$ and an asymptotic estimate for the expected value of $\#\Sym^n A(\F_q)$ for $n > 2$. \begin{cor} The expected value of $\#\Sym^n A(\F_q)$ for $n = 2$ is